 This is the webpage for Dr Alex Gregory.

-I'm a Lecturer in Philosophy at The University of Southampton.
+I'm an Associate Professor in Philosophy at The University of Southampton.
 I work mostly in ethics.

 I work primarily in ethics, primarily in meta-ethics, moral psychology, and in the philosophy of wellbeing.
 I have a very recent book defending desire-as-belief, the view that our desires are just beliefs - very roughly, the view says that to desire something is just to believe it is favoured in some way.
 The book is most centrally focused on issues in metaethics and moral psychology, but inevitably touches on questions in the philosophy of action and the philosophy of mind.
 I've also published articles on reasons for action, theories of value, disability, and on wellbeing.
 My next big project is going to be on happiness, especially questions about when it is rational to be happy.
 This project will allow me to pursue many of the above topics - desire, wellbeing, disability - from a distinct angle.